 - Moderna Spikevax

 - Bharat Biotech Covaxin

 - Sinopharm BBIBP-CorV (for 18-60-year-olds).

 Additionally, past vaccination records must be in English (original or translated).
 If you would like to get your vaccination history translated, it’s best to go for a NAATI-approved translator.
 Visit the NAATI Website.

-- After you have been registered to the “Australian Immunisation Register”.
-You can go ahead and book the booster shot in a vaccination provider near you.
+- After you have been registered with the “Australian Immunisation Register”.
+You can book the booster shot at a vaccination provider near you.
 Click here.

-For Foreign Citizens (Overseas Visitor, International Student, Migrant Worker, Asylum Seeker)
+For Foreign Citizens (Overseas Visitor, International Students, Migrant Workers, Asylum Seeker)

-- After successfully completing the above 2 steps, you are eligible to book your booster shot.
+- After completing the above 2 steps, you can book your booster shot.
 All you need to do is approach the vaccination provider near you.

 When you visit the clinic for a booster shot, you need to take proof of past vaccine/s administered overseas to the vaccination facility in Australia, along with your IHI details.